Michele Tosini(Florence 1503 - 1577)

 anonymous sale, New York, Sotheby’s, January 22, 2004, lot 15.

-In his representation of Fortitude, Michele Tosini, called Michele di Ridolfo del Ghirlandaio, followed the Renaissance iconography developed by artists such as Paolo Uccello (c.1397-1475) and Sandro Botticelli (1444/5-1510) in depicting her as a woman holding a fragment of a column.
+In his representation of Fortitude, Michele Tosini, followed the Renaissance iconography developed by artists such as Paolo Uccello (c.1397-1475) and Sandro Botticelli (1444/5-1510) in depicting her as a woman holding a fragment of a column.
 Botticelli’s Allegory of Fortitude painted in 1469 for the Court of the Mercanzia in Florence, showing Fortitude enthroned and grasping a miniature column, was much praised and no doubt would have influenced generations of Florentine artists such as Tosini.
 The seven virtues, comprised of the theological virtues of faith, hope and charity and the cardinal virtues of prudence, justice, temperance and fortitude, were a popular theme in Christian art and were most often personified by female figures.
-Around 1570, Tosini painted Charity, the most significant of the theological virtues, as a mother nursing and caring for her children, a work that is now housed in the National Gallery, London.
+For example, Tosini painted Charity,¹ the most significant of the theological virtues, as a mother nursing and caring for her children, and this work is contemporaneous to An Allegory of Fortitude.